dudeguythethird/DIYourself/README.md

 ### User 2 (DIY fan, returning)

 I have made a post on DIYourself but I want to edit it.
 I return to the website and navigate to the “My Profile” section (from the nav bar) where the posts that I have made are stored.
-I find the one I am looking for and click “Learn More”, then “Edit”.
+I find the one I am looking for and click “View Method”, then “Edit”.
 I use the form to make the edits that I need to, it looks just like the method creation form except that its fields are prefilled with the data that I put there for my initial method.

 ### User 3 (Developer)